 \subsection{Extending Tabby Beyond Tabular Data to General Structured Modalities}

 While tabular data is frequently overlooked in contemporary machine learning research, related structured modalities such as nested data receive even less attention.
-While GReaT, TapTap, Tabula, CTGAN and TVAE are focused solely on tabular data and do not clearly extend beyond tables, we demonstrate that Tabby can be generalized to address our third claim. \\ \textbf{Claim 3}: Tabby architecture modifications may also be applied to other structured data, resulting in higher-quality synthetic data in these modalities as well.
+While GReaT, TapTap, Tabula, CTGAN and TVAE are focused solely on tabular data and do not clearly extend beyond tables, we demonstrate that Tabby can be generalized to address our third claim.

+\textbf{Claim 3}: Tabby architecture modifications may also be applied to other structured data beyond tabular data, resulting in higher-quality synthetic data for these modalities as well.

-\textbf{Comparisons:} We plain-train non-Tabby and Tabby MH models on a JSON dataset of patients being evaluated for Glaucoma \cite{manoj_glaucoma_2024}.
+\textbf{Comparisons:} We plain-train non-Tabby and Tabby MH models on a JSON dataset of patients being evaluated for Glaucoma \citep{manoj_glaucoma_2024}.
 Each datapoint has 10 features, organized in 3 groups: a group of 7 columns representing qualitative aspects of the optic nerve, a group of 2 columns corresponding to measurements between the optic nerve and eye, and a standalone feature for the diagnosis (examples in Box~\ref{tab:glaucomaexample}).
 The binary classification target is inside the first group and assesses whether the optic nerve is thinning.
 As with tabular datasets in Section~\ref{sec:exp1} and \ref{sec:exp2}, we train downstream classifiers to predict the target variable and then present the resulting MLE.

-Additionally, we consider the discrimination metric: given a dataset containing equal numbers of real and synthetic samples, we measure the accuracy of a discrimination classifier that is trained to distinguish real from synthetic data.
-Because $50\%$ accuracy would indicate that the classifier is fully unable to distinguish real from synthetic, we report the accuracy's distance from $50\%$ in Table~\ref{tab:json} so that lower scores indicate higher-quality synthesis.
+We also consider the \textit{discrimination} metric: Given equal numbers of real and synthetic samples, we measure the accuracy of a discrimination classifier that is trained to distinguish real versus synthetic datapoints.
+Because $50\%$ accuracy would indicate that the classifier is fully unable to distinguish real from synthetic, we report the accuracy's distance from $50\%$ in Table~\ref{tab:json} so that \textit{lower scores indicate higher-quality synthesis}.

-\textbf{Results:} Table~\ref{tab:json} demonstrates that Tabby MH improves MLE by $4\%$, to parity with real data.
-Additionally, Tabby MH's lower discrimination score signifies that this model's samples are more realistic than the non-Tabby samples.
+\textbf{Results:} Table~\ref{tab:json} demonstrates that Tabby MH improves MLE to parity with real data.
+Tabby MH's lower discrimination score signifies this model's samples are more realistic than non-Tabby samples.